logjuicer/logjuicer/crates/tokenizer/README.md

-logreduce-tokenizer
+logjuicer-tokenizer
 ===================

-This library provides a tokenizer function for the logreduce project.
+This library provides a tokenizer function for the logjuicer project.